 The town's desire to maximize the use of existing infrastructure is reflected in areas planned for Sewered Residential (SR).
-SR has been mapped in locations where the highest densities of residential development will be encouraged as facilitated by the availability of municipal sanitary sewer service.
+SR has been mapped within the Chain O' Lakes Sanitary District where the highest densities of existing residential development are located and will be encouraged to develop to the extent possible given the availability of developable land and sanitary sewer capacity.
 SR areas include lands that are not currently subdivided into lots but are targeted for expansion of the sanitary sewer system.
 Infill development is encouraged in these areas.

-The town's desire to maximize the use of existing infrastructure is also reflected in areas planned for Rural Crossroads Mixed Use (RCM).
-RCM areas are located primarily in areas where sanitary sewer service is available or planned for expansion in the future.
-The RCM area near Sheridan would be the exception.
-RCM areas are intended to accommodate a mix of compatible land uses, so these would be the primary locations for future commercial, multi-family residential, and institutional uses, for example.
+The town's desire to maximize the use of existing infrastructure is also reflected in areas planned for future business uses in the town.
+An area classified as Rural Crossroads Mixed Use (RCM) is located along County Highway QQ.
+The area classified as Rural Commercial (RC) is located along State Highway 22 north of the unincorporated hamlet of Rural.
+Both areas are intended to accommodate a mix of commercial, residential, institutional, and office uses with more highway-oriented commercial uses allowed along Highway 22.
 The quality and design of development is paramount in RCM areas, as these locations will continue to be essential in defining the image and character of the town.